Frequently Asked Questions: 2026 Toronto Taxes & Fees

 Does a recent high purchase price immediately increase my assessed value?

 A high recent purchase price does not trigger an immediate increase in your official assessed value.
-The Municipal Property Assessment Corporation legally updates residential valuations strictly every four years, so your upcoming property tax bill remains stable until the next scheduled provincial reassessment.
+The Municipal Property Assessment Corporation legally updates residential valuations every four years, so your upcoming property tax bill remains stable until the next scheduled provincial reassessment.

 How does MPAC valuation affect my toronto taxes 2026?

-Your final toronto taxes 2026 are heavily dependent on the MPAC valuation.
-The city council strictly uses the certified assessed value of your property as the foundational baseline.
+Your final toronto taxes 2026 are dependent on the MPAC valuation.
+The city council uses the certified assessed value of your property as the foundational baseline.
 Your actual property tax amount is subsequently calculated by multiplying this specific assessment by the current municipal tax rate.

 Can I lookup my official property assessment online?